Searching for blue in the dark: Blue-tilted primordial power spectrum

 \section{Blue-tilted primordial power spectrum}

 Within the standard $\Lambda$CDM scenario, the dimensionless primordial curvature power spectrum

 is characterized by a tilt $n_s$ and amplitude $A_s$ at the pivot scale $k_0$.
-Measurements of CMB anisotropy from the \textit{Planck} satellite, in conjunction with LSS data, show that this power spectrum is nearly scale-invariant and red-tilted (i.e.,~decreases with $k$) with $n_s = 0.9649 \pm 0.0084$ ($95\%$ CL, \textit{Planck} TT, TE, EE + lowE + lensing), and has an amplitude given by $\ln(10^{10}A_s) = 3.044 \pm 0.028$ ($95\%$ CL, \textit{Planck} TT, TE, EE + lowE + lensing) at $k_0 = 0.05 \, {\rm Mpc}^{-1}$~\cite{Planck2018VI}.
+Measurements of CMB anisotropy from the \textit{Planck} satellite, in conjunction with LSS data, show that this power spectrum is nearly scale invariant and red tilted (i.e.,~decreases with $k$) with $n_s = 0.9649 \pm 0.0084$ ($95\%$ CL, \textit{Planck} TT, TE, EE + lowE + lensing), and has an amplitude given by $\ln(10^{10}A_s) = 3.044 \pm 0.028$ ($95\%$ CL, \textit{Planck} TT, TE, EE + lowE + lensing) at $k_0 = 0.05 \, {\rm Mpc}^{-1}$~\cite{Planck2018VI}.
 These values are compatible with the simplest prediction of single-field, slow-roll inflation.

 While the CMB and LSS set robust and stringent constrains on large scales, its behavior is largely unconstrained on small scales, allowing for the possibility of physics beyond $\Lambda$CDM to enter at $k > 1-10\, \rm{Mpc^{-1}}$.